lexDAO/LexDAO-Articles/README.md

     - For example: A monthly article submission in Jan 2024 by cimply should look like this: 2024-01_LexDAO_Monthly_Cimply.md

  ### Format
  All articles should be properly formatted using markdown and must utilize heading structures where appropriate.
+[Citations](https://guides.library.ubc.ca/legalcitation/intlaw) using the [^1] shortcut should preferentially reference primary/secondary sources in the /tba @Fortunado/ style

+[^1]: Footnotes at bottom of article in _style_ /tba/